Tanvir000Tonoy/2025/April2025.md

     3. Figure out what is stoping you from being a good one - its internet
     4. Ask questions.
 Don't stop asking questions. - ask any question to jan ai
     5.

+[26.04.2025]
+I sleept all day long I was tired

+[27.04.2025]
+I'm doing the assingment for the computer systems module week 07